rishit1711/airBnb---Backend/README.md

 Elasticsearch-based hotel search
 Microservices migration
 Goal of This Project

-The goal is to learn how scalable booking systems work internally instead of building another basic CRUD application.
+The goal of this project is to understand how scalable booking systems work internally instead of building another basic CRUD application.

+This project focuses on backend engineering concepts such as:

+Concurrency handling
+Inventory management
+Transaction consistency
+Pricing strategies
+Scalable system design
+Real-world booking workflows
+Why This Project Matters

+Most beginner backend projects stop at CRUD operations.

+This project goes beyond that by implementing concepts commonly used in real-world booking platforms like:

+Inventory locking
+Booking lifecycle handling
+Dynamic pricing systems
+Transaction management
+Concurrent booking prevention

+This makes the project significantly stronger for:

+Backend development learning
+Internship resume projects
+Understanding scalable system design
+Spring Boot backend fundamentals